 • Examining things: in order to advance and discover objects it is essential to examine a lot of things in most adventures and this game is no exception.
 To do this, type LOOK, EXAMINE, EX or X (OBJECT NAME) and the computer will give you, in most cases, a detailed description.
 If something is not relevant for the adventure the computer will let you know as well.
 Example: EXAMINE CHAIRS, EX CHAIRS or X CHAIRS.
+IMPORTANT: in this game LOOK cannot be used to re-describe the current location, there is a specific command for this instead (see below).

-- • Reading texts: you will find written messages during the adventure.
+- Reading texts: you will find written messages during the adventure.
 Sometimes they will be displayed when you examine the object that has the message on it.
 However, in some other cases you will be able to examine the object (for example a book) to obtain its description and then read what is written inside typing READ BOOK or READ THE BOOK.
 Example: EXAMINE THE BOOK, READ THE BOOK.